Political philosophy: Government, power, and laws

 The state, a fundamental concept in political philosophy, is an organized political entity.
 States are associations of people, called citizens.
 They typically exercise control over a specific territory, implement the rule of law, and function as juristic persons subject to rights and obligations while engaging with other states.
 However, the precise definition of statehood is disputed.
 Some philosophical characterizations emphasize the state's monopoly on violence and the subordination of the will of the many to the will of a dominant few.
 Another outlook sees the state as a social contract for mutual benefit and security.
 States are characterized by their level of organization and the power they wield.
 They contrast with stateless societies, which are more loosely ordered social groups connected through a less centralized web of relationships.
 Nation, a related concept, refers to a group of people with a common identity such as shared culture, history, or language.
 Nation-states are states whose citizens share a common national identity that aligns with the state's political boundaries.
 Historically, the first states in antiquity were city-states.

 A government is an institution that exercises control and governs the people belonging to a political entity, usually a state.
 Some political philosophers see the government as an end in itself, while others consider it a means to other goods, such as peace and prosperity.
-Some governments set down fundamental principles, called constitution, that outline the structure, functions, and limitations of governmental authority.
-By institutionalizing these principles, constitutions can help to constrain and stabilize the exercise of power, prevent abuses and arbitrary rule, legitimize rulebound governance, and saveguard rights.
+Some governments set down fundamental principles, called a constitution, that outline the structure, functions, and limitations of governmental authority.
+By institutionalizing these principles, constitutions can help to constrain and stabilize the exercise of power, prevent abuses and arbitrary rule, legitimize rule-bound governance, and safeguard rights.
 Anarchists reject governments and advocate self-governance without a centralized authority.

-Plato and Aristotle discussed the advantages and disadvantages of different forms of government.

 Political philosophers distinguish forms of government based on who wields political power and how it is wielded.
 In democracies, the main power lies with the people.
 In direct democracies, citizens vote directly on laws and policies, whereas in indirect democracies, they elect leaders who make these decisions.
 Democracies contrast with authoritarian regimes, which reject political plurality and suppress dissent through centralized, hierarchical power structures.
 In the case of autocracies, absolute power is vested in a single person, such as a monarch (Note: The belief that monarchy is the best form of government is known as monarchism.) or a dictator.
 For oligarchies, power is concentrated in the hands of a few, typically the wealthy.
 An authoritarian regime is totalitarian if it seeks extensive control over public and private life, such as fascism, which combines totalitarianism with nationalist and militarist political ideologies.